 Noise associated with the staging area would be typical for an industrial port, where cranes are used to load and unload materials from ships.
 Since the Quonset Davisville Port & Commerce Park is already approved for this type of activity, if utilized there would be no substantial increase in noise levels above what would be typically expected at this facility.
 Similarly, smaller industrial ports on Cape Cod, that could handle much of the maintenance support for the proposed action, already involve the loading and unloading of vessels at different times of the day, using cranes, winches, davits, etc similar to what would be needed to support maintenance vessels and activities.
-Therefore, the noise, lights, and vibrations associated with these types of activities already occur.
-Any increases in noise levels associated with increased equipment usage at the Quonset Davisville Port and Commerce Park are expected to be minimal and intermittent.
-Further, noise levels near the Port must be in compliance with local noise ordinances.
-MMS does not believe that a quantitative analysis is required.
-Negligible impacts are therefore anticipated.
+Therefore, the noise, lights, and vibrations associated with these types of activities already occur, and the proposed action would represent only a small incremental increase in these factors.